 Management believes that Dar Al-Arkan is one of the few real estate developers in the Kingdom with the financial resources, capacity and expertise (both in-house and through its strategic alliances with companies such as SHL and Khozam REDC) to undertake and execute large scale residential and commercial projects in the Kingdom.
-In addition, management believes that Dar Al-Arkan's experience in developing projects in the Kingdom, including the development and completion of Parisiana in 2012, has provided Dar Al-Arkan with experience in obtaining the required regulatory approvals for such developments.
+In addition, management believes that Dar Al-Arkan's experience in developing projects in the Kingdom, including the development and completion of Parisiana in 2012 and Shams Al Arous in 2024, as well as the near completion of projects such as Shams Ar Riyadh, Etoile and Buraidah, has provided Dar Al-Arkan with experience in obtaining the required regulatory approvals for such developments.
 Management believes that the economies of scale afforded by large scale projects, such as master-planned communities, permits Dar Al-Arkan to offer quality housing at more affordable prices than its competitors.
 Management also believes that Dar Al-Arkan's ability to provide attractive prices combined with the quality and convenience of life provided by Dar Al-Arkan's master-planned communities, provides Dar Al-Arkan with an advantage over its competitors in addressing the demand for housing among customers from a diverse range of income segments in the Kingdom.